3d Mapping

 WAYPOINT - provide as many waypoints as required to fly over the scene in a grid pattern.
 Altitude should be entered in the “Alt” column.
 Adding “1” to the “Delay” columns will cause the copter to momentarily stop at each waypoint.

-DO_DIGICAM_CONTROL will cause the camera shutter to be pushed once immediately if the autopilot has been connected using CHDK or a servo.
+DO_DIGICAM_CONTROL will cause the camera shutter to be pushed once immediately if the autopilot has been connected using a servo.
 This command takes no arguments and like other “do” commands it executes immediately after the preceding waypoint command begins.

 DO_TRIGG_DISTANCE is the same as do-digicam-control (above) except the camera shutter will trigger every X meters.
 Where X can be defined in the first column labelled “Dist (m)”.
 Note: in AC3.1.2 there is no mission command to stop the command from running so the shutter will be triggered continuously until the vehicle is switched out of AUTO mode.